github/semantic/ROADMAP.md

   - Is this program well-typed?
   - What is the type at any particular node?

+**Ongoing Work:**

+- type signatures,
+- parse/type errors,
+- callers/callees,
+- labelling symbol declarations (for e.g. jump to…/ToC as well as code search)
+- linking symbol references to declarations.

 ### Language support

 - Python

+**Ongoing Work:**

+- Extend the set of supported languages, guided by data on language usage.
+- Provide/improve tooling for writing/testing tree-sitter grammars.
+- Review contributions to open-source grammars.
+- Automate as much as possible to keep us focused on the core.
+Can we reduce/offload this in other ways?

 ### Operability/Production readiness